 Vaccination has revolutionised control of infectious disease in our pets.
 It is essential that all pets are adequately vaccinated to help protect the pet population as a whole.
 Responsible pet care requires puppies to be given their initial course of vaccinations, this does not protect them for life, as adults they will require yearly vaccinations to maintain immunity against disease.

-At Ravenswood Vets we recommend puppies have a course of 3 vaccines recieved at 6, 8 and 12 weeks of age.
-This vaccination course will protect your puppy from 5 serious and potentially fatal diseases, Parvovirus, Adenovirus, Distemper, Bordatella Bronchiseptica and Canine Parainfluenza.
+At Ravenswood Vets we recommend puppies have a course of 3 vaccines received at 6, 8 and 12 weeks of age.
+This vaccination course will protect your puppy from 5 serious and potentially fatal diseases, Parvovirus, Hepatitis, Distemper, Bordatella Bronchiseptica and Canine Parainfluenza.
 At 12 weeks of age we can also give a Proheart Vaccine which protects your pup against deadly Heartworm.

 Adult Dog Vaccination

-Unfortuntely the vaccination course given to puppies does notprotect them for life, so annual boosters are required as adults.
+Unfortunately the vaccination course given to puppies does not protect them for life, so annual boosters are required as adults.
 These annual boosters are also important as it allows a veterinarian to give them a thorough examination making sure your pet is in perfect condition.

 After Vaccination Care

-Following vaccination your dog may be "not themselves" for a day or two, or have some slight swelling or tenderness at the injection site.
+Following vaccination your dog may not "be themselves" for a day or two, or have some slight swelling or tenderness at the injection site.
 Access to food and water and a comfortable area to rest are usually all that is required for a quick recovery.
 However, if the response seems more severe, you should contact us for advice.